Welcome to Danielle's Place where you will find thousands of free crafts for kids designed to make learning fun.

 3. If you can't go outside, you can use seeds from fruit, dried beans, peas, herbs, or even cereal to decorate the turkey.

-2. Cut out some tail feather shapes and write one sentence on each feather about the story of Thanksgiving.
-(A pattern for the tail feathers with the story written on them is also available to members.)
+2. Cut out some tail feather shapes and write one sentence on each feather about the story of Thanksgiving or use the patterns, below.

 3. Place the feathers in order, punch a hole at the bottom of the feathers with a hole punch, and punch a hole in the middle of the turkey's body.